rbreva/app_tienda_vite/README.md

+# Little App Store

+This is a small sample of how to add products using React router together with Styled components

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.